Research Base Salaries

 - Once OCHE has approved and notified HRS, HRS notifies the VPRCS in writing.

-- If the request for a research base is denied or is reduced after forwarded by the Dean, the faculty member may write a formal appeal to the Vice President for Research.
+- If the request for a research base is denied or is reduced by the Dean, the faculty member may write a formal appeal to the Vice President for Research.